FactoryXCode/MfPack/MfPack/Samples/MfPlayer X2/Docs/MfPlayer_X2_Architecture_and_Chromecast.md

 **Project:** MfPack Samples - MfPlayer X2
 **Document status:** Architecture and implementation reference
-**Source snapshot:** `MfPlayer_X2_update_2_cast_tv_off_fix.zip`
-**Document date:** 30 July 2026
+**Source snapshot:** `FactoryXCode/MfPack` Master plus the external WebVTT Cast-track implementation **Document date:** 31 July 2026
 **Primary language:** Delphi Object Pascal
 **Intended compiler baseline:** Delphi XE7 and later, including Delphi 12
 **Intended operating systems:** Windows 10 1703 or later and Windows 11
 **MfPack SDK baseline:** Windows SDK 10.0.26100.4654

-> This document describes the supplied source tree as it exists in the source snapshot above.
-Some older README files in the project describe an earlier skeleton state and are no longer technically accurate.
-Those differences are called out explicitly.
+> This document describes the source tree as it exists in the snapshot above.
+The root and Chromecast README files have been refreshed to match the implemented architecture; remaining limitations are called out explicitly.

----
+\---

-## 1. Purpose of this document
+## 1\.
+Purpose of this document

-MfPlayer X2 is no longer only a small revision of the earlier MfPlayer X sample.
+MfPlayer X2 is not only a small revision of the earlier MfPlayer X sample.
 It has become a reference implementation for several related Media Foundation workflows:

-- local Media Foundation playback;
+* local Media Foundation playback;
-- timed-text discovery, selection, parsing, and rendering;
+* timed-text discovery, selection, parsing, and rendering;
-- subtitle burn-in during live playback through a custom Media Foundation Transform;
+* subtitle burn-in during live playback through a custom Media Foundation Transform;
-- subtitle burn-in during export through a Source Reader and Sink Writer pipeline;
+* subtitle burn-in during export through a Source Reader and Sink Writer pipeline;
-- H.264 and AAC MP4 generation;
+* H.264 and AAC MP4 generation;
-- writing MP4 output to either a file or an `IMFByteStream`;
+* writing MP4 output to either a file or an `IMFByteStream`;
-- Google Cast device discovery and control;
+* Google Cast device discovery and control;
-- local HTTP publication of direct files or generated media;
+* local HTTP publication of direct files or generated media;
-- automatic route selection between direct casting and transcoding;
+* automatic route selection between direct casting and transcoding;
-- defensive shutdown, lifetime management, and rollback after failed Cast attempts.
+* defensive shutdown, lifetime management, and rollback after failed Cast attempts.

 The document has four main goals: